-- (a) For Lobbyists - (1) Lobbyists are required to identify themselves as lobbyists and disclose their principals, or employers and the project, interest, or business they are representing when speaking before the city council or any board or commission. - (2) If a lobbyist fails to comply with any provision of this ordinance, his or her principal shall not be awarded a contract with the city or obtain any land development permit or legislative approval or other similar services from the city until registration as a lobbyist has occurred or other compliance is made.
-Any failure to comply with registration or ongoing lobbying activity requirements will result in postponement of land development or other services. - (b) For City Officials and City Employees - (1) If a city official or city employee meets, or communicates in any manner, with an individual that identifies himself/herself as a registered lobbyist, then the city official or employee is required to document the conversation per the requirements in Section 2.473 of this ordinance. - (2) If a city official or employee meets, or communicates in any manner, with an individual that is a registered lobbyist but does not identify himself/herself as a registered lobbyist, then the city official or employee may choose to act in accordance with Section 2.473 if they believe that the individual is discussing items that may fall within Section 2.471.
-However, if a city official or employee speaks with a registered lobbyist that fails to disclose himself/herself as a registered lobbyist, the city official or employee shall not be deemed to have violated Section 2.473 for failing to report that meeting, conversation, or communication.
+(a) For Lobbyists

+- (1) Lobbyists are required to identify themselves as lobbyists and disclose their principals, or employers and the project, interest, or business they are representing when speaking before the city council. - (2) If a lobbyist fails to comply with any provision of this ordinance, his or her principal shall not be awarded a contract with the city or obtain any land development permit or legislative approval or other similar services from the city until registration as a lobbyist has occurred or other compliance is made.
+Any failure to comply with registration or ongoing lobbying activity requirements will result in postponement of land development or other services.

+(b) For City Council Members

+- (1) If a city council member meets, or communicates in any manner, with an individual that identifies himself/herself as a registered lobbyist, then the city council member is required to document the conversation per the requirements in Section 2.473 of this ordinance. - (2) If a city council member meets, or communicates in any manner, with an individual that is a registered lobbyist but does not identify himself/herself as a registered lobbyist, then the city council member may choose to act in accordance with Section 2.473 if they believe that the individual is discussing items that may fall within Section 2.471.
+However, if a city council member speaks with a registered lobbyist that fails to disclose himself/herself as a registered lobbyist, the city council member shall not be deemed to have violated Section 2.473 for failing to report that meeting, conversation, or communication.